aviru02/SwiftUINavigationRouter/README.md

 ### How It Works

-SwiftUIRouter uses a combination of SwiftUI's `NavigationStack` and a custom environment system to provide type-safe navigation:
+SwiftUINavigationRouter uses a combination of SwiftUI's `NavigationStack` and a custom environment system to provide type-safe navigation:

 1. **NavigationPath**: Uses SwiftUI's type-erased `NavigationPath` for the actual navigation
 2. **Type-Safe Stack**: Maintains a parallel typed stack for type-safe operations